 ```

-Currently, you need to clear the cache every time you make changes in your setting section PHP files.
+Keep in mind that you need to clear this cache every time you make changes in your setting section PHP files.
+(If you have translations configured for this bundle, then you have to clear this cache also when you change translations.)

 Using scopes